 Lenoir City, TN 37771

 This playground in the heart of downtown on Broadway Street gives children of all abilities a wonderful place to play.
 The main play structures are under large awnings to give kids plenty of shade on hot summer days.
 The playground is also fenced in, which especially helps moms like me who have a runner on their hands!
-There are brand new restrooms and changing tables are in the works for them.
-You can access the playground parking lot via Rock Springs Road.
+There is also a splash pad adjacent to the playground which is perfect on a hot day.

 11408 Municipal Center